d-e-s-o/git-subrepo/git-subrepo/README.md

 represent the state of 'lib' at commit 'feature'.
 The usual ``git`` syntax for conveying revisions is understood as the last parameter (see git-rev-parse(1)).

+Over the lifetime of a project dependencies come and go.
+If a dependency that got imported in the form of a subrepo is no longer required, it can be removed.
+The 'delete' command takes care of the removal, like so:

+``$ git subrepo delete lib src/lib``

+After execution of this command the subrepo 'lib' which got imported below 'src/lib' got removed from the repository.
+The removal happened as a normal commit, so the previous state can easily be restored.

 Root Imports